Coolalinga / Freds Pass Rural Activity Centre

-Stage Two, happening now until Monday 23 October 2017, includes the release of the draft Area Plan and draft Planning Principles.
+Stage Two, completed in October 2017, includes the release of the draft Area Plan and draft Planning Principles.
 The draft Area Plan has been prepared taking into account community feedback and background investigations from Stage One.

 Stage Three is the final stage of the project.
 The Planning Commission will finalise and recommend the Area Plans and associated documents to the Minister for Infrastructure, Planning and Logistics for public exhibition as a proposed amendment ot the Northern Territory Planning Scheme.